ronshapiraweber/CV192/README.md

    print(count)
    count = count + 1
 ```
-**List Comprehensions**: Python supports list comperhensions, which allows for
+**List Comprehensions**: Python supports list comprehension, which allows for
 creating and manipulating lists in a single line of code:
 ```python
 S = [x**2 for x in range(10)]